-This large primal comes from the shoulder area and yields cuts known for their rich, beefy flavor.
-The chuck features roasts ideal for slow-cooking as well as more tender, grill-ready cuts such as the Flat Iron Steak.
+This large primal comes from the shoulder area and yields beef cuts known for their rich, beefy flavor.
+The chuck features several roasts ideal for slow-cooking as well as more tender, grill-ready cuts such as the Flat Iron Steak.

 Common cuts that come off the Chuck Primal:

-Arm Chuck Roast – flavorful and best when slow cooked.
+Arm Chuck Roast – Flavorful and best when slow cooked.